Highland Village Homeowners Association

 2. Purchase and installation of mailboxes on post(s)

-3. Purchase and installation of a triangle cap on top of the mailbox post(s)
+3. Purchase and installation of a metal triangle cap on top of the mailbox post(s)

 4. Purchase and installation of black weed guard wrap at base of post(s)